• Skip to primary navigation

 Kale Apple Salad served on white plates and photographed from the top.

-Fall is the perfect time for brilliant green kale and crispy sweet-tart apples.
+Brilliant green kale, crispy sweet-tart apples make a wonderful base for this salad.
 Make their flavors sing by tossing them with a tangy apricot Dijon dressing, salty Pecorino and crunchy, buttery hazelnuts.

 Kale Soup Recipes